sonic-net/DASH/README.md

 ## Where to Start?

-Please begin with the SDN Packet Transforms document, this enhances understanding of the program goal and the 7 networking scenarios that Azure has defined.
-Next Service Tunneling and Private Link features, Fast Path (aka SLB - Load Balancer), High Availability and Scale, and Program Scale Testing Requirements.
+Please begin with 1) the SDN Packet Transforms document, this enhances understanding of the program goal and the 7 networking scenarios that Azure has defined.
+Next 2) NSG v3, 3) Service Tunneling and Private Link features, 4) Fast Path (Load Balancer), 5) High Availability and Scale, and 6) Program Scale Testing Requirements.